-- The originating site provider performs another service during a telehealth visit, such as an E/M, or
+- The originating site provider performs another service during a telehealth visit, or

 - The worker is at home, or

 - Billed by the distant site provider, or

 - The provider uses audio only.

 The worker won't be reimbursed for using home as an originating site, or for any other telehealth related services.